-The coating can be applied precisely onto the bond area using a brush, a roll coater, a pad printer, or even an ink jet printer.
+The coating can be applied precisely onto the bond area using a brush, roll coater, or pad printer or even an ink jet printer.
 The coating is allowed to dry prior to bonding.
-The parts are joined at a prescribed clamping force as the laser light is directed onto the coated interface, the coating heats and melts the polymer surfaces, and then the bond is allowed to cool.
+The parts are joined at a prescribed clamping force as the laser light is directed onto the coated interface.
+The coating heats and melts the polymer surfaces, and then the bond is allowed to cool.